Audit Your Life To Become Better At What You Do

 The Audit: Replenish

 In the vast grasslands, we learned a different kind of lesson.
 Observing animals in their element, you see how persistence is a quiet, powerful force.
 They don’t sprint to the finish line: they endure.
 The great migration, a natural wonder of resilience, showed how creatures adapt and move with changing surroundings – a powerful metaphor for business.
-You may have the perfect plan, but if you don’t adapt when the market or world changes, you’ll be left behind.
+You may have the perfect plan, but if you fail to adapt when the environment changes, you fall behind.

-That’s where we replenished our energy and refocused on what truly matters.
+That’s where we replenished our energy and re-centered our priorities.

 The Final Audit: Finding Balance